 Children will need a rich vocabulary to help them get back on track and articulate what they have experienced.
 On Curriculum Maestro, you can access a full curriculum in which we have identified and mapped out the key vocabulary for you, in a sequence, to help children build on their vocabulary over time.
-Each project has high-quality lesson resources that are both visually inspiring and knowledge rich.
+Each project has high-quality lesson resources that are both visually inspiring and knowledge-rich.
 Glossaries, word banks and vocabulary-rich texts encourage children to enjoy learning and practising new words.

 The curriculum is housed on an online system, Curriculum Maestro, which automatically links your content to a skills and knowledge framework.
 This is a great ally in your recovery, as it gives you the power to find out what the children have missed and what to do about it.

 To spot these gaps, Maestro includes easy to use subject coverage gap analysis tools.
 You can then see where these gaps will be revisited or reassigned to other projects, which is extremely useful for busy subject leaders and teachers trying to plan ahead.